-Aristolochia, in No. 40 .
-4 ounces .
-200 grammes powder .
-Alcohol (70 per cent.) . a sufficient quantity
+Aristolochia, in No. 40 a funces a sufficient quantity

 Add to the Aristolochia four fluid ounces (or two hundred cubic centimetres) of the Alcohol, and complete the percolation process.
-The resulting Tineture should measure one pint (or one thousand cubic centimetres).
+The resulting Tincture should measure one pint (or one thousand cubic centimetres).